ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 Feature table construction
 =======================================

-Sequences were traditionally clustered into operational taxonomic units based on a fixed dissimilarity threshold, typically 97%
-(`Rideout et al. 2014 <https://pubmed.ncbi.nlm.nih.gov/25177538/>`_).
+Sequences were traditionally clustered into operational taxonomic units based on a fixed similarity threshold, typically 97% (`Rideout et al. 2014 <https://pubmed.ncbi.nlm.nih.gov/25177538/>`_).
 Such OTU clustering methods have been largely replaced now by denoise algorithms, which correct amplicon sequence errors and produce high-resolution amplicon sequence variants that resolve differences of as little as one nucleotide